arifbinazhar/Structure-based-learning/README.md

 scipy
 ```

 No deep learning framework required to run the pipeline.
-The output format is framework-agnostic.

 ---